Testing Innovative Strategies for Clean Urban Transport

 Finish date: September 2012

 Project website: CIVITAS RENAISSANCE

-Project briefing sheet: Download the briefing sheet document
+Project briefing sheet: Download the briefing sheet document (PDF)

 The Centre for Transport and Society (CTS) is one of 8 partners involved in designing, implementing and evaluating a £7 million package of policies for more sustainable mobility in Bath, with £4 million provided in support by the European Commission's Civitas initiative.